 Would you let your children hop on a plane that has a 1 in 6 chance of crashing?
 1 in 10?
 1 in 100?
 Probably not, and you are right: the risk is too high for people we care about.
 In his recent book, The Precipice, Toby Ord estimates a 1 in 6 chance of a global catastrophe occurring this century, destroying all of civilization’s long-term potential.
-Such extreme risks concern the entire world population and succeeding generations.
+Such global catastrophic risks concern the entire world population and succeeding generations.

 Just as we make policies to protect our children, the lives of their children’s children should also be of major concern for national and international policy communities.

-One key to protecting future generations is to mitigate extreme risks by building preparedness.
+One key to protecting future generations is to mitigate global catastrophic risks by building preparedness.
 Preparedness is defined by the UN Office for Disaster Risk Reduction as “the knowledge and capacities developed by governments, response and recovery organizations, communities and individuals to effectively anticipate, respond to and recover from the impacts of likely, imminent or current disasters”.

 As the world temporarily ground to a halt in 2020, it became clear that we are not prepared for shocks worse than COVID-19.
 To prepare, we need policy change.
 This raises the question of what we know about the dynamics of policy change.
 And by extension, what these dynamics imply for attempts to achieve change.